Lady smiling in city

 Diagnosing a breast abscess

-Your doctor can diagnose a breast abscess by checking your breast.
-If an abscess is too deep to check by touching it, your doctor may use a breast ultrasound.
+Your doctor or midwife can diagnose a breast abscess by checking your breast.
+If an abscess is deep, your doctor or midwife may use a breast ultrasound to check it.
 Ultrasound can also guide a needle to drain the abscess.
-A culture can then be done to identify the bacteria that are causing the abscess.
+A culture can then be done to identify the bacteria causing the abscess.

 Learn more